"A Perfect Panorama of Beauty" - In the Frosty Footsteps of Flora Thompson (Second Attempt)

 Dogs:

 I welcome dogs on all my walks and this walk is highly suitable for them.
-It has a few fields with livestock, but is of moderate length.
-There will also be a few stiles and roads to negotiate.
+It has no fields with livestock, and is of moderate length.
+There will also be some roads to cross and walk along.
+There are no stiles.
 A dog must be obedient if it is off the lead.

 IMPORTANT! – Participation Statement: